ywpkwon/document-n-split/README.md

 This is especially useful when tuning split parameters or validating parser behavior.

 ### Example
 Below is an example Mermaid output.
-For the terminal command to generate the diagram, see **Usage (3)**.
+For the terminal command to generate the diagram, see the **Usage #3** section below.
 The source document is available at [./examples/example_minimal.md](./examples/example_minimal.md), and it is split into **N=3** parts.
 The diagram includes heading nodes and leaf nodes (paragraph, list, code block, table).
 Colors represent split groups.

 ~~~mermaid
 %%{init: {"flowchart": {"nodeSpacing": 12, "rankSpacing": 28}} }%%